Power Query: Access REST APIs Secured by Basic Auth and API Key

 Establish Anonymous Access

-In this section, you’ll switch an existing data source to Anonymous access.
-If you don’t have the data source yet, you can follow similar steps during its creation.
+The following steps switch an existing data source to Anonymous access.
+If the data source does not yet exist, similar steps apply during its creation.

 - From the Power Query